Börse Express - EQS Voting Rights: MorphoSys AG (Germany)

-MorphoSys AG: Publication according to § 40 Section 1 WpHG with the intention of distribution throughout Europe
+MorphoSys AG: Publication with intent to distribute throughout Europe in accordance with § 40 Section 1 WpHG

 Notice of EQS Voting Rights: MorphoSys AG